edsfocci/bill-tracker/README.md

 - mobile https://github.com/bill-tracker/bill-tracker/issues/261
 - user registration https://github.com/bill-tracker/bill-tracker/issues/155

 If you have any questions about anything or need help getting started, you'll probably want to join our slack channel at https://billtracker.slack.com/  You'll need an invite from Dee for that.
 You can email me at mcdermottsolutions@gmail.com and I can ask Dee to send you the slack invite.
+Sorry about the runaround, we're super excited that you're interested and would really love some new blood in this project!

 ## <a name="team-members"></a>Team Members